-- 1.1 The Academy will ensure that arrangements are in place to support pupils with medical conditions to enable them to access and enjoy the same opportunities at school as any other child.
+- The aim is to ensure that all children with medical conditions, in terms of both physical and mental health, are properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential. - 2.1 The Academy will ensure that arrangements are in place to support pupils with medical conditions to enable them to access and enjoy the same opportunities at school as any other child.
 The focus will be on the needs of each individual child and how their medical condition impacts on their academy life.
-The policy aims to provide clear guidance and procedures to staff and parents. - 1.2 The overall responsibility for ensuring the policy is implemented effectively is held by the Principals and Operations Manager. - 1.3 The Academy will work together with parents, pupils, local authorities, health professionals such as specialist nurses and other support services to ensure that children with medical needs receive a full education.
-In some cases this will require flexibility and involve, for example, programmes of study that rely on part-time attendance at academy in combination with alternative provision.
-Consideration will be given to how children will be reintegrated back into the academy after periods of absence. - 1.4 No child with a medical condition will be denied admission or prevented from taking up a place because arrangements for their medical condition have not been made.
+The policy aims to provide clear guidance and procedures to staff and parents. - 2.2 The overall responsibility for ensuring the policy is implemented effectively is held by (Insert details of person with responsibility for implementation normally the Principal with support from a member of staff who has undertaken medication training.) - 2.3 The Academy will work together with parents, pupils, local authorities, health professionals such as specialist nurses and other support services to ensure that children with medical needs receive a full education.
+In some cases, this will require flexibility and involve, for example, programmes of study that rely on part-time attendance at academy in combination with alternative provision.
+Consideration will be given to how children will be reintegrated back into the academy after periods of absence. - 2.4 No child with a medical condition will be denied admission or prevented from taking up a place because arrangements for their medical condition have not been made.
 However, in line with our safeguarding duties, we will ensure that pupils' health is not put at unnecessary risk from, for example, infectious diseases.
-We retain the right not to accept a child at academy at times where it would be detrimental to the health of that child or to others. - 1.5 Students who are pregnant and require support with medications have an individual mother's risk assessment, this will be updated to reflect any requests for support after consultation with parents. - 1.6 The academy will work with parents where it has been brought to their attention that parents do not wish their child to be given medications, and individual assessments drawn up.
+We retain the right not to accept a child at academy at times where it would be detrimental to the health of that child or to others.

+- 2.5 Students who are pregnant and require support with medications have an individual mother's risk assessment, this will be updated to reflect any requests for support after consultation with parents. - 2.6 The academy will work with parents where it has been brought to their attention that parents do not wish their child to be given medications, and individual assessments drawn up.

-2 Equalities Impact Assessment
+3 Equalities Impact Assessment

 An equalities impact assessment has been carried out.
 The assessment concluded that there was potential adverse impact identified for some groups of people with protected characteristics and mitigations are in place to reduce that impact.
-The following equalities impact assessment report can be obtained from Jo Crickson.
+The equalities impact assessment report can be obtained from Jo Crickson.

-3 Reference to other relevant policies
+4 Reference to other relevant policies

-This policy should be read alongside
+This policy should be read alongside.

-- Academy Health & Safety Policy - SEND policy
+- Academy Health & Safety Policy - SEND policy.

-4 Legislation
+5 Legislation